 Dalton State will accept the redesigned SAT beginning summer 2016.
 Redesigned scores will be converted to old scores for admission evaluation purposes.
 The two-digit Reading test score will be used to create a Critical Reading score and the Math section score will be used to create a Math score.
 Concordance information can be found via College Board.
 Students taking the new SAT must have a minimum 25 on the Reading Test and a minimum 530 on the Math Section and 26.5 on the Math Test.

 Satisfactory Academic Progress:

-All students must meet Satisfactory Academic Progress (SAP) in order to be eligible for MOWR.
+All students must meet Satisfactory Academic Progress (SAP) in order to be eligible for Dual Enrollment.
 SAP will be determined upon acceptance and reviewed at the end of every term.
 SAP is defined as a minimum cumulative course completion rate of 67% and a minimum GPA of 2.0.
 Failure to meet SAP in any term will result in removal from the program for any future terms.

 For more information, contact Casey Graham.

 Dalton, GA 30720